 Here are some ways you can protect against UV on your locks:

 - Wear a Hat.
 An outdoor hat is easy and simple to add to your routine.
 The usual straw sunhat can work, but only if it’s not too abrasive or tight against your curls.
-If you want great protection while going easy on the curls, you can go with one of Grace Eleyae’s satin-lined beanies.

-However, beanies can get hot during the summer so you could opt for a satin-lined baseball cap or even buy some soft satin fabric and sew it into your favorite hat.
+A satin-lined baseball cap or even buy some soft satin fabric and sew it into your favorite hat.

 - Wrap Your Hair in a Scarf.
 A good scarf and sunglasses will allow you to look fashionable and chic while protecting your mane.
 Try to buy your scarves in silk.
-If it’s too expensive, just make sure you get a soft synthetic scarf, so it doesn’t cause friction on your strands.
+If it’s too expensive, just make sure you get a soft synthetic scarf, so it doesn’t cause friction on your hair.

 - Moisturize Your Locks.
 Hydrating and moisturizing is the ideal way to avoid dryness and breakage on your coils and curls.
 Deep conditioning and the LOC method are two of the most useful ways to get moisture into your curls and keep it there.

 - Do a Protective Hairstyle.
 These types of hairstyles protect your hair in the summer and can help you retain length year-round.
 They could be elaborate summer braids or a simple updo.
 However, you’ll want to avoid making your extensions too tight on your roots.
-Too much tension can cause alopecia.
+Too much tension can cause traction alopecia.

 Instead, go for braids without extensions, twists, or an updo.
 If you must wear extensions, do crochet braids or goddess braids.
 They tend to cause less damage than individual braids.